Is Spider-Man: No Way Home any good? Here’s what the critics are saying

 ‘Spider-Man fans will absolutely lose their minds when they see this,’ one reviewer said

-The reviews of Spider-Man: No Way Home, which is out now, are in.
+Spider-Man: No Way Home is out now – and the review are in.

 On Monday (13 December), the Marvel Cinematic Universe (MCU) movie was unveiled in Hollywood, with spoiler-free reactions rolling in on social media soon after.